 • Hakomi Institute Training — Introduction to Hakomi (2 workshops)

-• Certified in Emotion Focused Therapy (EFT)
+• Level 2 Certified in Emotion Focused Therapy (EFT)

 • In progress: Internal Family Systems (Parts Work)